rae-fahrenholtz/Thinkful-Data-Science-Repertoire/README.md

 # Thinkful-Data-Science-Repertoire
-Thinkful Data Science Repertoire -- Selection of Notes, Exercises, Assignments from my coursework September 2020 - March 2021
+Thinkful Data Science Repertoire -- Juptyer notebooks dedicated to notes, exercises, and assignments from my coursework with Thinkful: September 2020 - March 2021

 - `intro_data_science_goals`
   -  An exploration of long term goals of what kind of career we would ideally like and why we are motivated to complete the program along with some good study habit techniques